rcrowther/django-tml/README.md

     And finally, a couple of useful tricks [a(https://www.etymonline.com/) like an anchor].

-    And if you use the Prism parser, the 'pre' block is tricked into being a codeblock, and the tagname tricked into the language specifier.
+    If you use the Prism parser (or the template tag ''tml_uml_prism'), the ''pre' block is tricked into being a codeblock, and the tagname is tricked into being the language specifier.
 Like this,

     ?python
         c = a + b